 Despite this, if you have these coins in your purse or somewhere around the house, you can still use it as legal tender – but only for payments up to RM2.
 The seller would probably get annoyed and maybe even refuse to accept it though.
 So maybe it’s best to hold onto them or exchange them at the nearest bank.

-If you take a look at the banknotes you have with you right now you should be able to make out the signature of a Bank Negara Malaysia governor.
-If that signature is that of a "Zeti Aziz", that’s because she’s a former governor of Bank Negara who served for 16 years.
+If you take a look at the Malaysian Ringgit you have with you right now you should be able to make out the signature of a Bank Negara Malaysia governor.
+If that signature is that of a “Zeti Aziz”, that’s because she’s a former governor of Bank Negara who served for 16 years.
 Her term is only the second longest after Tun Ismail Mohd Ali, who served for 18 years from 1962 to 1980.
 That’s pretty impressive, since the average tenure is just 5 years.

-Tan Sri Zeti Aziz was then replaced by a new governor, Tan Sri Muhammad bin Ibrahim, and new banknotes issued from September 2016 bore his signature.
+Tan Sri Zeti Aziz was subsequently replaced by a new governor, Tan Sri Muhammad bin Ibrahim, and new Malaysia Ringgit issued from September 2016 bore his signature.
 There is very limited supply of those versions of banknotes at the time of writing, so not a lot of people are aware of this.
 In fact, the supply for these notes is so limited, people are already selling them on eBay for a giant markup.
 This supply is getting even more limited now since Tan Sri Muhammad bin Ibrahim has already been replaced by Datuk Nor Shamsiah Mohd Yunus in June 2018.

 Back in 2006, the Malaysian state of Kelantan made their own coins out of gold, stating it’s closer to the practice of the prophet Muhammad and that the current fiat currency has been compromised by usury and other un-Islamic practices.
-These Kelantanese gold coins are called dinars and was implied by the state government that it should replace the use of ringgit in the state.
+These Kelantanese gold coins are called dinars and was implied by the state government that it should replace the use of Malaysian ringgit in the state.

 However, Kelantan’s own religious authority issued a statement saying they can’t use the dinars as legal tender as states don’t have the power to make their own currency.
 Today, you can still find people who hold on to these dinars since they’re made of gold and have an actual value outside of its use as currency.
 Just don’t try to pay for ice cream with them.